-Expected reimbursements are not taken into account in measurement of the provision (IAS 37.53-58).
-Instead, they are treated as contingent assets and recognised separately only when the inflow of resources is virtually certain.
-An exception to this approach is a situation where an entity is jointly and severally liable for an obligation.
-In such case, the entity recognises a provision for the part of the obligation for which an outflow of resources embodying economic benefits is probable, and the part of the obligation that is expected to be met by other parties is treated as a contingent liability.
-There is no requirement to be virtually certain that other parties will actually cover their part (IAS 37.29;58).
+Expected reimbursements are not considered in the measurement of a provision according to IAS 37.53-58.
+They are instead handled as contingent assets and recognised separately when the inflow of resources is virtually certain.
+An exception to this rule is when an entity is jointly and severally liable for an obligation.
+In this scenario, the entity recognises a provision for the portion of the obligation where an outflow of resources embodying economic benefits is probable.
+The part of the obligation expected to be met by other parties is treated as a contingent liability.
+There is no requirement for certainty that the other parties will cover their portion (IAS 37.29;58).

 Waste Electrical and Electronic Equipment (WEEE)

-The EU Directive on Waste Electrical and Electronic Equipment regulates the collection, treatment, recovery and environmentally sound disposal of historical waste equipment (i.e. sold before 13 August 2005).
-Under this Directive, the cost of waste management for historical household equipment is borne by producers of that type of equipment that are in the market during a period to be specified by local regulation.
-There is a separate interpretation (IFRIC 6) that provides guidance on the recognition, in the financial statements of producers, of liabilities for waste management under the EU Directive on WEEE.
-Under IFRIC 6, a liability for waste management costs for historical household equipment arises as a result of participation in the market during the measurement period.
+The EU Directive on Waste Electrical and Electronic Equipment oversees the collection, treatment, recovery, and environmentally responsible disposal of historical waste equipment, i.e., equipment sold before 13 August 2005.
+This Directive mandates that the cost of waste management for historical household equipment be covered by the producers of that type of equipment who are in the market during a timeframe specified by local regulations.
+IFRIC 6 provides guidance on the recognition of liabilities for waste management under the EU Directive on WEEE in the financial statements of producers.
+As per IFRIC 6, a liability for waste management costs for historical household equipment emerges due to market participation during the measurement period.

-Disclosure requirements for provisions are specified in paragraphs IAS 37.84-85.
-These include breaking down movements during the period and qualitative disclosure, such as disclosing uncertainties and assumptions.
+Disclosure requirements for provisions are detailed in IAS 37.84-85.
+These include outlining movements during the period and qualitative disclosure, such as disclosing uncertainties and assumptions.

-In extremely rare cases, paragraph IAS 37.92 allows entities to skip some of the disclosure if fulfilling all the requirements would be expected to prejudice seriously the position of the entity in a pending case (‘not-to-prejudice exception’).
-Even if entities take advantage of this expedient, they are required to disclose the general nature of the dispute, together with the fact that, and reason why, the information has not been disclosed.
+In extremely rare instances, IAS 37.92 allows entities to forgo certain disclosures if compliance with all requirements is expected to seriously prejudice the entity’s position in a pending case (the ‘not-to-prejudice exemption’).
+Even if entities utilise this exemption, they are mandated to disclose the general nature of the dispute, along with the reason why the required information has not been disclosed.